matn7/CS-Notes/src/main/java/compact/work.md

   * **docker-compose.prod.yml**.

 **17. How do you run one-off commands?**
-* Using **docker-compose run service** command for tasks like migrations or scripts.
+* Using `docker-compose run service`, command for tasks like migrations or scripts.

 **18. How do you manage secrets in Docker Compose?**
 * Use environment variables carefully.